fk/stackbit-nextjs-starter/README.md

-# A New Stackbit Project
+# A New Stackbit Project!

 Welcome to your new project created with Stackbit!